ClickCease

 • Malfunction: The failure of a device to meet its performance specifications or to perform as intended.
 A malfunction should be reported if it is likely to be dangerous.

-• Medical Device Reporting (MDR): The MDR system is used to monitor device-related adverse events, including deaths, serious injuries, and device malfunctions.
-The system is intended to provide the FDA with significant medical device adverse event information from manufacturers, importers, and user facilities.
+• Medical Device Reporting (MDR): The MDR system monitors device-related adverse events, including deaths, serious injuries, and device malfunctions.
+It is intended to provide the FDA with significant information from manufacturers, importers, and user facilities.

 • MedWatch: MedWatch is the process by which both mandatory and voluntary adverse events are reported.
 Healthcare facilities use the MedWatch form to report events.
-Healthcare practitioners and patients may also use the form to voluntarily report adverse events.
+Healthcare practitioners and patients may also use the form to report adverse events voluntarily.

 Manufacturers are required to report a device-related death, serious injury, or malfunction to the FDA within 30 days of becoming aware of the event.
 Issues should also be reported within five work days if there is an unreasonable risk of substantial harm to public health or when required by the FDA for specific devices or types of events.